solblog/architecture/README.md

 # architecture
-Diagramas with POC architecture for testing
+Diagramas with POC architectures for testing